-I use both a screw-on tire pressure indicator, such as Quick-Pressure-PSI-50-Monitor , which at a glance can tell you that you may have a problem [use only if your tires are supposed to have 50 lbs of air when cold.
-Other pressures are available] and the traditional pencil like guage, such as Pencil-Pressure Gage .
-Be sure to test or look at the tire pressure gage before you have moved your RV a mile.
+I use both a screw-on tire pressure indicator, such as Quick-Pressure-PSI-50-Monitor, which at a glance can tell you that you may have a problem [use only if your tires are supposed to have 50 lbs of air when cold.
+Other pressures are available] and the traditional pencil like gauge, such as Pencil-Pressure Gauge

 |Wireless Tire Pressure Monitoring System|

 The system will tell you of an overheated tire, in most cases before it blows, and of course tell you of low pressure in any monitored tire, even the spare, in real time no need to stop every 20 miles and check those darn tires - LOL.
 When you stop for gas or a bathroom break you should do a tire check of the RV as well as a tow vehicle.
 My daughter was checking the tow vehicle for me and found a large cut in the sidewall of the truck tire.
 We were able to get the tire replaced before the large accident occurred.
 I did not even remember hitting or running over anything on the highway.

 Be sure to carefully look at the tread, and the side walls both on the front and the back of the tire.
 Most RV tire experts agree that if your tiers are more than five years old from the date of manufacture you should replace them.
 Most tire failures occur when the side wall of the tire is under inflated or rots out from the inside where you can not see.
 You can thank Mr. Sun for sidewall failure in some cases.
 Most tires have a Sun inhibitor built-in but when a tire sits and sits the inhibitor does not get moved to the outside of the tire by the tire going round and round.